 We have to work to make the reimagined concept a functioning reality, which makes the work of Green Angel Syndicate even more important.
 What can we do to make economic life continue to be viable?

 We can invest in all the innovations that make incremental shifts in working practice.
 These are the shifts that are necessary to allow a recalibrated economy to function.
 And it must function effectively within the safe parameters we now know the world needs to sustain our lives.
 How can we use energy effectively?
 How can we use transport safely?
 How can we feed ourselves without causing damage at the same time?

-All these represent examples of positive, incremental change through innovation that we need so much now, even more now that the economic crisis caused by COVID 19 is starting to undermine the traditional ways of managing our economic lives.
+We need positive, incremental change through innovation, even more so now that the economic crisis caused by COVID 19 is starting to undermine the traditional ways of managing our economic lives.